r3trofitted/r3trofitted.github.io/_steel_vellum/3-meet-bruenor.md

 ### More assertions, more discoveries

 When the example says “all the racial traits of dwarves”, it skips over the details.
-If we were to _actually_ copy the relevant traits on our character sheet, we'd see that there are quite a few of them.
-Interestingly, one of these traits requires the player to make a choice among a list of options, which reveals another requirement of our library, as can be seen in the full test:
+If we were to copy all the relevant traits on our character sheet, we'd see that there are quite a few of them.
+Interestingly, one of these traits requires the player to make a choice among a list of options, which reveals another requirement of our library, as can be seen in the full test, with all the traits asserted for:

   ```ruby?caption=test/creating_bruenor_test.rb
   require "minitest/autorun"